This term our topic is

 Every Monday we have a 1 minute tables test, currently based on the 2 x table.
 Our scores are definitely improving each week!

 What we are doing in Spelling:

-If the root word ends in a -y, then you change the -y to an -i before adding the suffix -ly.
+We have also learnt that if a word ends in a -y, then we need to swop the -y for an -i before adding the suffix -ed.

 Long sleeved top or t-shirt.

 Long sleeved jumper - no hoodies as these can catch on the tree branches.

 Forest School clothes should remain in school throughout the term, in a named bag that will hang on a peg.